Some properties are exempt from Council Tax, these include:

 - Class B – Unoccupied and owned by a charity

-- Class D – Left empty by someone who has gone into prison
+- Class D – Left empty by someone who has gone to prison or has been detained under the mental health act

 - Class E – Left empty due to the person having gone to live in a care home